 Realize that there are special cases when it comes to capital gains taxes.
 Two items to consider include:

 - Home sale exclusion: If you sell your qualifying primary residence, you are exempt from paying on up to $250,000 in gains ($500,000 in gains if you’re married), if you meet certain ownership and use criteria.
-This means that if your main home appreciates in value, and you have primarily lived in the property for at least two years out of the last five, you can exclude the capital gains from taxable income, subject to these limits.
+This means that if your main home appreciates, and you have primarily lived in the property for at least two years out of the last five, you can exclude the capital gains from taxable income, subject to these limits.
 For married homeowners filing a joint return, generally both spouses must meet the use criteria, but only one spouse needs to have owned the home for at least 2 years.
 IRS Publication 523, Selling Your Home, has additional information on about the tax exclusion on the sale of your primary residence.

 - Collectibles: Collectibles, such as coins or art, are taxed with a maximum capital gains tax rate of 28% unless you have held them for less than a year.
 If you have held the investments for less than a year, then you will pay your ordinary income tax rate (your marginal income tax rate).
 Understand that physical gold is taxed as a collectible.

 - Lower income tax bracket.
-If you’re in the 10% or 12% tax rate bracket (which is the standard rate).
+Generally, if you’re in the 10% or 12% tax rate bracket (the standard rate).
 If your taxable income, after deductions, is lower than $39,475 if you’re single or $78,750 if you’re filing jointly, your capital gains tax rate will be zero.
 This is a great tax planning opportunity for certain taxpayers looking to rebalance their investments.